Finishxx/technical-reading/README.md

 # Technical reading

 A list of useful books/articles I have stumbled upon.
 The aim is to nerd flex and to keep track of the good stuff.
-To get the books also please refer to annas archive.
+To get the books also please refer to annas archive ;)

 ## Currently reading